Mcpoofy/jekyll-now/_posts/2016-07-24-WeekSeven.md

 The first is that the quizzes are for five minutes at the beginning of class.
 Because I didn't have a class or anything before this, it wasn't a problem with missing quizzes, but I saw regularly there were people who ran out of time or missed the quizzes because they didn't make it to class in time, so consider that.
 The second part is that the quizzes and tests are pretty challenging and rigourous.
-Based on this class, the average on the first test and quizzes were around 70% or lower for both, and this is not including the last test.
+Based on this class, the average on the first test and all of the quizzes were around 70% or lower for both, and this is not including the last test.
 They are also harder, I would say, then some of the material he goes over in class, so you have to take that into consideration.
 If you want a class that is an easy A or are taking this for a grade, I wouldn't recommend taking this class.
 The lectures themselves were pretty interesting, I would say that most of them are interesting enough so that you don't get bored or keep staring at a clock to get through the class.
 Overall, the in class portion was pretty good